Stories from an Accrington working life…

 Things went well at first and I took to repairing vehicle bodies with my usual eagerness.
 The co owners meanwhile thought it was great fun and took turns in initiating me into the workplace.

-It was the hot summer of 1976 and was only into my first few months of employment when I met with an untimely accident.
+I was only into my first few months of employment and the long hot summer of 1976 when I met with an untimely accident.

-It happened one evening whilst poaching trout in the old Mill pond up by Hardcastle Craggs, near Hebden Bridge.
-A friend of mine offered to put the landing net under a good fish which I was playing.
-As he scooped it up, he stepped back knocked me into the mill pond just where a piece of concrete suck up waiting for my back bone to hit it!
+It happened one evening whilst catching trout in the old Mill pond up by Hardcastle Craggs, near Hebden Bridge.
+A friend of mine offered to put the landing net under a good fish which I had hooked in the mill race where it enters the pond.
+As he scooped it up, he stepped back knocked me into the mill pond just where a piece of concrete suck up waiting for my spine to hit it!
 Boy that was bad.
 It was after 10pm and my tent was way down stream in the forest.
 Somehow I had to clamber back down the river in darkness to base.
 I nearly passed out several times on the way.
 The next day I was taken to hospital.

-Oh yes the long summer of 76 was spent at home in bed.
+Oh yes much of the long summer of 76 was spent at home in bed.

 On a funny note, one of the things I had learnt over the years was the ability to spot impending rain, and it was early Sept 76 when I said to my Dad, “its going to rain in 5 minutes” He said ” I don’t believe you, It hasn’t rained in six weeks.”
 5 minutes later he was running out side to get the washing off the line!

 The job at the garage was all well and good but apprentices were poorly paid.
-I was on – £15 per week, much to the amusement of my pals who were generally on much better money.
-They worked in the factories and mills, some of them earning – £70 +.
+I was on £15 per week, much to the amusement of my pals who were generally on much better money.
+They worked in the areas factories and mills, some of them earning £70 +.

 I moved jobs within the industry a few times to gain small pay increases, but the dusty and paint filled working conditions meant that this wasn’t going to be a long term occupation, so I moved trades.